 This is a moderate 13-kilometer (8.1-mile) trail that takes approximately 4 to 5 hours to hike.
 Starting from Los Pisos, this trail takes you from 500 meters (1640 feet) to sea level and ends at the exclusive Rancho Las Cruces Resort.
-Please contact them directly for availability, prices and reservations at their seaside getaway.
+Please contact them directly for availability, prices and reservations at their seaside resort.

 INTERACTIVE MAP AND ELEVATION CHART